-Antibiotics are usually given to prevent further infections until surgery can be done.
+Antibiotics are often given to prevent further infections until surgery can be done.

-Surgery to repair the ureterocele usually cures the condition.
+Surgery to repair the ureterocele cures the condition in most cases.
 Surgery involves making a cut into the ureterocele or removing the ureterocele and reattaching the ureter to the bladder.
-The type of surgery depends on your age, overall health and severity of the blockage.
+The type of surgery depends on your age, overall health, and extent of the blockage.

 The outcome varies.
-The damage may be temporary if the blockage can be cured, the damage may be temporary.
+The damage may be temporary if the blockage can be cured.
 However, damage to the kidney may be permanent, especially if the condition doesn't go away.

 Kidney failure is uncommon.
 The other kidney will most often work normally.

 - Long-term kidney damage, including loss of function in one kidney